waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Action Items from Critique (Turn 6601)

 - **LONG_GRASS:** Inferred to function like TALL_GRASS.
 (Test: attempt to walk through it and see if it triggers encounters).
-- **Lesson:** Always carry an ESCAPE ROPE.
-Getting trapped behind one-way ledges without one can force a party faint to escape.